 This pattern persists today: Studies have shown that white players make a 13% higher base salary than black players.

 And even though the percentage of Black players in the NBA is 76.3 percent, only 43.3 percent of NBA coaches are Black, and only 2 percent of the league’s majority owners.
 Of the NBA’s 49 majority owners, Michael Jordan of the Charlotte Bobcats was the only person of color.

 This issue was highlighted back in 2014, when Los Angeles Clippers owner Donald Sterling was overheard saying to his wife:

 “I support them and give them food, and clothes, and cars, and houses.
 Who gives it to them?
 Does someone else give it to them? … Who makes the game?
 Do I make the game, or do they make the game?
 Is there 30 owners, that created the league?”

 The NBA is a $5.1 Billion dollar money monster – most of which goes into the pockets of white owners and stakeholders.
 How would our collective story be different if the Renaissance, the Black Fives, the Harlem Globetrotters, and other Black basketball teams stayed independent and created their own league?

 In the opening chapter of his book, On the Shoulders of Giants: My Journey Through the Harlem Renaissance, Black Basketball legend Kareem Abdul-Jabbar writes that if he had not become a professional ball player, he would have been a history teacher.

-Integration has proven to be one of those mistakes, and we would be wise to return to our communities to enrich ourselves before continuing to enrich others.
+Integration is one of those mistakes, and we would be wise to return to our communities to enrich ourselves before continuing to enrich others.